Werner Rittberger

 Werner Rittberger (born 13 July 1891 in Potsdam; died 12 August 1975 in Krefeld) was a German figure skater.
-Rittberger invented the loop jump in 1910.
-German (and most other European) figure skaters call this jump the “Rittberger”.
+Rittberger invented the Loop jump in 1910, also known as a "Rittberger".

 Rittberger was born in Potsdam.
 His talent for skating was discovered after he won a speed skating competition.
 In 1911, he married his first wife, Babette Hewald, with whom he had a son and three daughters.

 He won the German Nationals eleven times between 1911 and 1928, and the silver medal at the World Figure Skating Championships in 1910, 1911, and 1912.
 He skated for the Berliner SC club representing Germany.

 During World War I, he was drafted.
 He initially fought as an infantryman and then trained to be a reconnaissance pilot for the Luftstreitkräfte.
 After the war, he resumed training in figure skating.
 In 1921, after the death of his first wife, he remarried to Friedl Evertz in 1921.
 They had a son together but divorced after three years.

 Rittberger competed at the 1928 Winter Olympics; however, he withdrew after the compulsory figures, citing stomach cramps.
 After this, he ended his amateur career and worked as a coach and journalist in Berlin until 1930, when he moved to Canada.
 In 1931, he joined the Lake Placid Club as a coach and then moved to the Toronto Skating Club.
 He returned to Germany in 1934.

 He was a member of the Nazi Luftwaffe during World War II and served as the commander of several airfields.
 After the war, he became a figure skating coach in Krefeld, at first unpaid and then later for a small pension, and served as a judge.
 In 1955, he published a book on skating, and he also worked as a journalist for the Deutsche Presse-Agentur.

 His students included Ina Bauer, Ria Baran, and Paul Falk.

 Rittberger developed dementia in his later years.
-He died on 12 August, 1975, and was buried next to his first wife in Berlin.
+He died on 12 August 1975, and was buried next to his first wife in Berlin.